constabulary/getgb.io/content/rationale.md

 +++
 ## Reproducible Builds

-Go does not have reproducible builds because the import statement, which drives `go get` does not contain sufficient information to identify which revision of a package it should fetch.
+Go does not have reproducible builds because the import statement, which drives `go get`, does not contain sufficient information to identify which revision of a package it should fetch.

 ## Import Path Imprecision